tendermint/spec/spec/core/data_structures.md

 See the [signature spec](./encoding.md#key-types) for more.

-## EvidenceData
+## EvidenceList

-EvidenceData is a simple wrapper for a list of evidence:
+EvidenceList is a simple wrapper for a list of evidence:

 | Name     | Type                           | Description                              | Validation                                                      |
 |----------|--------------------------------|------------------------------------------|-----------------------------------------------------------------|